Maxey leads 76ers past Magic 128-117 in meaningless finale

 GOING GOOD

-Philadelphia coach Doc Rivers was asked before the game to sum up in a word what has made the 76ers so successful.
+Rivers was asked before the game to sum up in a word what has made the 76ers so successful.

 “Honestly, good,” he said.
 “We’ve been very good all year; that’s why we’re the No. 1 seed.
 We’re a consistent defensive team, we’re a consistent offensive team, we move the ball, we play with pace, we hit the open guy, we’re executing better than we have.
 We’re a solid basketball team.”